Here’s the legend of St. Martin and his donkey from the area of Dunkerque, France…

 Mama Lisa’s World en français for children’s songs around the world with their French translations.

 This article was posted on Wednesday, November 9th, 2005 at 3:12 pm and is filed under Children's Songs, France, French, French Kids Songs, Holiday Songs, Holidays Around the World, Saint Martin boit du vin, St. Martin's Day, St. Martin's Day Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “St. Martin’s Day in Northern France – It’s all about Beets, Lanterns and a Donkey!”